Impact of changing a username

 - The user doesn't receive any returned read receipts for messages sent from the old address.

 Events created before the rename show the old address while new events display the new address.

-Other users previously associated with the renamed user automatically see the new user name in their chat lists and are able to chat with the renamed user.
-These other users will no longer see the old name but can still find it via autocomplete.
+Other users previously associated with the renamed user automatically see the new username in their chat lists and are able to chat with the renamed user.
+These other users will no longer see the old username but can still find it via autocomplete.
 If they invite the older name to chat, it is added to their list but without an icon.
 No new chat conversations with this name are allowed.

-- The renamed user's domain profile gains the new user name but displays the old name with a custom tag appended to it: Obsolete
+- The renamed user's domain profile gains the new username but displays the old username with a custom tag appended to it: Obsolete

 - For other users, the contact entry for the renamed user displays both the new email address and the old one.
 The old one will be marked with the same custom tag: Obsolete

 - The old email address will still show up in autocomplete results, as it is now an alias of the changed account.
 Emails sent to the old address will be delivered to the new one.